MiniGameWorlds/MiniGameWorld/resources/devWiki/export-tutorial.md

 # 4. Share your minigame
 - Others can enjoy your minigame with your minigame plugin
-- However, you must inform others about your minigame like below
+- However, others can play your minigame better if you inform about your minigame like below

 ```yaml
 # <MiniGame Name>